 For delegated PARs, you should still complete the PAR form and submit it to the Towns Fund central inbox.
-Whilst DLUHC is not formally approving these PARs, it is important for monitoring purposes that we are aware of the changes you are making (see Question 5).
+Whilst DLUHC is not formally approving these PARs, it is important for monitoring and data capturing purposes that we are aware of the changes you are making (see Question 5).